avolny/ez/README.md

 # ez
-toolset of simple python tools that make config files and
+toolset of simple python tools that can make config files and debug/print easy.

+**support for python 2.7 and 3.5**